nehachintawar/TRADE-HUB/README.md

 **Trade Hub** is a learning project that replicates core features of a retail trading platform (inspired by Zerodha).
 It provides user authentication, market watchlists, portfolio holdings, and dashboard for managing users.

-## Demo / Screenshots

-*(Replace these placeholders with GIFs or images from `/frontend/public/screenshots` or a demo link.)*

-* Landing / Home
-* Login / Signup
-* Dashboard (portfolio, watchlist)
-* Place Order modal
-* Holdings & Transaction History
-* Admin: Users table with pagination

----

 ## Key Features

 * User dashboard: watchlist, market snapshot, portfolio holdings